demboc/basic_bioinfo/README.md

 2. Use the following command to create a phylogenetic tree file (in newick format with the .tre extension) using FastTree

         FastTree -nt -gtr -gamma alnd_seqs.fasta > tree.tre

+3. At this point, you have your phylogenetic tree ready for viewing.
+You can use any tree viewing software (FigTree or even MEGA).

+### Step 3: Viewing your Tree
+1. Now that you have your .tre file, we can view them using FigTree.
+2.